 Langstone passage, the beach by the entrance to langston harbour has a mud and shingle seabed that makes it unappealing to bathers but very appealing to species like black bream, flat fish, and – at night – conger eels.
 Simple bottom fishing rigs are a good bet, although bouncing a soft plastic lure across the sea bed could also be productive for bass, though I can’t claim to have tried this method here myself.

-SEA FISHING IN ISLE OF WRIGHT
+SEA FISHING IN ISLE OF WIGHT

-The Isle of Wright is a prime location for the angler, because the sea will never be more than 10 miles from you.
+The Isle of Wight is a prime location for the angler, because the sea will never be more than 10 miles from you.
 The island is only 22.5 miles across at the widest part.
 The sea is often rough on the west coast, which churns up the bottom for the bass.
 The more accessible marks for families are those that have piers, such as Ryde pier.
 This is because beach fishing is only really productive with high end beach casting gear, which allows you to get the distance.
-Further beach fishing in the Isle of Wright is often best at night, which isn’t ideal for family fishing, so spinning from one of the piers or rivers in Wright is your best bet if you don’t have a surf rod with you.
+Further beach fishing in the Isle of Wight is often best at night, which isn’t ideal for family fishing, so spinning from one of the piers or rivers in Wight is your best bet if you don’t have a surf rod with you.

 Fishing Freshwater Bay